Tal Wilkenfeld

-Wilkenfeld has recorded on projects with Ringo Starr, Brian Wilson, Toto, Todd Rundgren, Macy Gray, Dr. John, Trevor Rabin, Jackson Browne, Joe Walsh, Rod Stewart, John Mayer, Sting, Ben Harper, David Gilmour, Pharrell, Buddy Guy, Billy Gibbons, Lee Ritenour, Hiram Bullock, Susan Tedeschi, and Hans Zimmer.
+Wilkenfeld has recorded on projects with Ringo Starr, Brian Wilson, Toto, Todd Rundgren, Macy Gray, Dr. John, Trevor Rabin, Jackson Browne, Joe Walsh, Rod Stewart, John Mayer, Sting, Ben Harper, David Gilmour, Pharrell, Buddy Guy, Billy Gibbons, Wayne Shorter, Prince, Susan Tedeschi, Hans Zimmer and Carlos Santana.

 Early life

 Born in Bondi, New South Wales, Wilkenfeld began playing guitar in 2000 when she was 14 years old.
 Two years later, she dropped out of high school and emigrated to the United States, where she studied electric guitar.
 Within a year, Wilkenfeld switched to electric bass.
 In 2004, Wilkenfeld graduated from Los Angeles College of Music.
 She accepted an endorsement from Sadowsky Guitars, and devoted herself to forming a band and composing songs.
-At the age of 18, Wilkenfeld moved to New York City, and began making a name for herself in New York's jazz clubs.
-"I was actually walking around to like several clubs every night till the sun came up, sitting in at jazz clubs just learning.
-I was really the only one that would go into these clubs with an electric bass, because these were like, you know, places that played exclusively bebop.
-So I got some funny looks for quite some time.
-But it was a priceless education."
+At the age of 18, Wilkenfeld moved to New York City and began performing in New York's jazz clubs.

 Early career

-While playing at a club in New York in 2006, Wilkenfeld met some members of The Allman Brothers Band.
+While playing at a club in New York in 2006, Wilkenfeld met some members of the Allman Brothers Band.
 She credits Oteil Burbridge and Derek Trucks with encouraging her to join them at the Beacon Theatre, her first time on a large stage.
-"Oteil just handed me his bass at the beginning of "Elizabeth Reed" and literally just ran into the audience and was watching me in the audience, smiling."
-The jam lasted about 40 minutes and Wilkenfeld sent a recording of the performance to Jeff Beck when she auditioned for his band.
+The jam was about 40 minutes long; Wilkenfeld sent a recording of the performance to Jeff Beck when she auditioned for his band.

-In 2006, months after performing as a guest with The Allman Brothers Band, Wilkenfeld recorded her debut album, Transformation, in just two days.
+In 2006, months after performing as a guest with the Allman Brothers Band, Wilkenfeld recorded her debut album, Transformation, in only two days.
 Wilkenfeld composed, produced, arranged and played bass on seven songs with Wayne Krantz, Geoffrey Keezer, saxophonist Seamus Blake and Keith Carlock.